Don-Lab/jsErrorHandling/README.md

 # jsErrorHandling
-The way to test your code
+Javascript Error Handling is how programmers can test their code and test the user's input